EA Sports revives college football franchise as courts mull NCAA’s stance on amateurism

 The NIL controversy is at the heart of why EA Sports abandoned college sports titles nearly a decade ago.
 Ed O’Bannon, a former UCLA basketball player, sued the NCAA, Collegiate Licensing Company (CLC) and EA Sports in 2009 for the use of his likeness in its “NCAA Basketball” games without permission or compensation.
-EA Sports and CLC settled in 2014 for $40 million, and EA Sports pressed the pause button on all of its college sports titles.
+EA Sports and CLC settled in 2014 for $40 million, and without active licensing agreements, EA Sports pressed the pause button on all of its college sports titles.

-EA Sports currently does not plan for the new college football game to feature the names, images or likenesses of existing college players and has struck a licensing deal with a large number of college football programs through a new deal with CLC.
+EA Sports currently does not plan for the new college football game to feature the names, images or likenesses of existing college players and has struck a licensing deal with a large number of college football programs through a new agreement with CLC.
 In essence, that deal sidesteps the NCAA, which was also dropped from the game’s name in favor of the broader “College Football” moniker.

 “We’ve just gotten to a point now where we think it’s the right time to bring [the college football game] back,” EA Sports Executive Vice President and General Manager Cam Weber told The Washington Post.
 “And we think we can build a deep enough game that really delivers on all those other core components and brings these schools and this kind of gameplay to life.
 And we’re at a point in time where the schools and conferences are comfortable partnering and building a college football game again and … a lot of that is excluding name, image, likeness of players.”